-A parent may submit a written request for an initial evaluation to Campus or District Administration by hand delivery or through mail, email, or fax.
+A parent may submit a written request for an initial evaluation to District or Campus Administration by hand delivery or through mail, email, or fax.
 The request from the parent does not need to include any specific language or magic words.
 If the parent requests an evaluation or is requesting special education or related services, the District will consider that a request for an initial evaluation.
+District or Campus Administration receiving the request will stamp the request with the date of the school day it was received (or opened).
+If the request received is after 5 pm, the request should be stamped with the date of the next school day.
+If the request is received on a weekend or on a school staff holiday, the date stamp should reflect the next date the school is in session.
+The District or Campus Administration should promptly notify the District Special Education Administration of the written request for an initial evaluation.

-For requests received via hand delivery, mail, email or fax, District or Campus Special Education Personnel receiving the documents will stamp the request with the school day it was received (or opened).
-If the request is received after 5pm, the request should be stamped the following school day.
-If the request is sent on a weekend or on a school staff holiday, the date stamp should reflect the next school day that is not a weekend or a school staff holiday.
+A parent may submit a written request for an initial evaluation to District or Campus Special Education Personnel via hand delivery, mail, email, or fax.
+District or Campus Special Education Personnel receiving the documents will stamp the request with the date of the school day it was received (or opened).
+If the request is received after 5 pm, the request should be stamped with the date of the next day.
+If the request is sent on a weekend or a school staff holiday, the date stamp should reflect the next date school is in session.

-Should a parent or guardian make an oral request for an initial evaluation to District or Campus Personnel over the phone or in person, Campus Special Education Administration will promptly advise the parent or guardian regarding how to submit a proper written request.
+Should a parent or guardian make an oral request for an initial evaluation to District or Campus Personnel over the phone or in person, the District or Campus Personnel will immediately notify the Campus Special Education Administration of the request.
+Campus Special Education Administration will promptly advise the parent or guardian regarding how to submit a proper written request.
 Campus Personnel should be trained to connect the parent to a Campus or District Administrator who can assist the parent with the written request.
 If a parent does not follow an oral request for an initial evaluation with the written request, the staff to whom the oral request was made will document this information and immediately submit it to the District or Campus Special Education Administration.
 Follow up to this request will occur in a timely manner.
-District or Campus Special Education Administration will train all District staff on this process each year.
+District or Campus Special Education

+Administration will train all District staff on this process each year.

-District Special Education Personnel will respond no later than fifteen (15) school days after a written request from the parent or guardian is received by the Campus or District Administration whether the District agrees to or refuses to evaluate the student.
-School day does not include a day that falls after the last instructional day of the spring school term and before the first instructional day of the subsequent fall term (i.e., summer break).
+District Special Education Personnel will respond no later than the fifteen (15) school days after a written request from the parent or guardian is received by the District or Campus Administration whether the District agrees to or refuses to evaluate the student.
+School day does not include a day falls after the last instructional day of the spring school term and before the first instructional day of the subsequent fall term (i.e., summer break).

-If District Special Education Personnel propose that an evaluation should be completed, the Campus Special Education Personnel will provide the parent with a Prior Written Notice, a copy of the Notice of Procedural Safeguards and a copy of the Parent's Guide to the Admission, Review, and Dismissal Process and give the parent an opportunity to give written consent for the evaluation no later than 15 school days after the written request was received.
+If District Special Education Personnel propose that an evaluation should be completed, the Campus Special Education Personnel will provide the parent with Prior Written Notice, a copy of the Notice of Procedural Safeguards, a copy of the Parent's Guide to the Admission, Review, and Dismissal Process, and a copy of the Overview of Special Education for Parents form created by TEA.
+Campus Special Education Personnel will provide the parent an opportunity to give written consent for the evaluation no later than 15 school days after the written request was received.